socalledsound/nu-scripts/week1/03-i-heart-react-simplified/w1-v-14-EXERCISE--iheart-jsx.md

 making a change on laptop
 [VO]

 Welcome Back.
-In the last few videos, we've learned the basics of JSX, that HTML-like syntax that we can use to describe the interfaces that we want to build.
+In the last video we talked about components, and how theyre the basic building blocks of React applications.
+In this video, we're going to write one of our own.

 [SC]

 [VO]
-In the next few videos

-[SC]

-[VO]
-We'll start by making a Heart Component.
+It's going to be a Heart Component, and it's going to generate the Heart that you see on the screen now.

 [SC]
 animating many hearts being generated